CompuNanoLab/PlasmaPhysicsLab/Intro_Comp_Plasma_Phys.md

 We know the fundamental laws (written above) that govern plasma physics, but "we are simply unable to work out their consequences" ([Dawson,1983](https://doi.org/10.1103/revmodphys.55.403)).

 In many fields of study, including plasma physics, experiments can be challenging or impossible, and the concurrent interaction of numerous degrees of freedom makes analytical methods unfeasible.
 Computer simulations are powerful tools to investigate physical scenarios of this kind.
 One starts constructing a numerical model of the system or theory of interest.
-Then, one carries out a numerical experiment allowing the system to evolve from some initial situation following the laws used.
+Then, one carries out a numerical experiment allowing the system to evolve from some initial conditions following the laws implemented.
 When required, high-performance computing machines are used.
-Computer simulations can give all the desired information on the system's evolution.
-These results are then compared with theoretical predictions based on simplified analytic models, with experimental observations or with the observation of natural phenomena, or one can use the results to predict the behaviour of unperformed experiments.
+Computer simulations can give all the desired information on the evolution of the numerical system.
+These results are then compared with theoretical predictions based on simplified analytic models, with experimental outcomes or with the observation of natural phenomena, or one can use the results to predict the behaviour of unperformed experiments.

-With computer simulations, we can get results of immediate practical interest, for example about the performance of a fusion device, of an accelerator, or of an electronic device for generating radiation.
-Or we gain insight and understanding of fundamental physical aspects, like collective mechanisms of energy and plasma transport across a magnetic field, the interaction of the solar wind with planetary magnetospheres, the generation of radiation by energetic plasma, the collapse of a gas cloud to form a star, the evolution of a galaxy, etc.
+Computational plasma physics can provide results of immediate practical interest, for example about the performance of a fusion device, of a plasma-based accelerator, or of an apparatus for generating radiation or processing materials.
+With simulations, we gain also insight and understanding of fundamental physical aspects, like collective mechanisms of energy and plasma transport across electromagnetic fields, the interaction of the solar wind with planetary magnetospheres, the generation of radiation by energetic plasma, the collapse of a gas cloud to form a star, etc.

-So the answer to the starting question is:
-Because some theoretical questions in plasma physics can only be answered with computer simulations which also provide tools to understand/design experiments or observations.
+So the answer to the starting question is... because some theoretical questions in plasma physics can only be answered with computer simulations which notably provide tools to understand and design experiments, observations, and applications.

 ## Major computational schemes in plasma physics
 In particular, we will focus on the following topics